kumaryash90/flashloan-arbitrage-flashbots/README.md

 # Flashloan Arbitrage using Flashbots

-I'm trying to create a bot that can identify arbitrage opportunities across exchanges (uniswap and sushiswap currently).
+A bot that can identify arbitrage opportunities across exchanges (uniswap and sushiswap currently).
 If an opportunity exists, then send transactions through a flashbot relay, to avoid front-running.

 To run the program: